OTP banners.jpg

 • ✅ Access to all recordings for 1 month after the event

-You’ll meet current and prospective freelance teachers from all over the globe who are coming together for this international virtual event.
-Share stories and experiences in the session chats, or meet on camera at the small group Q&A.
+You’ll meet current and aspiring “teflpreneurs” and freelance teachers from all over the globe who are coming together for this international virtual event.
+Share stories and experiences in the session chats, or engage further by posting on the conference platform.

 Conference Schedule